LiorSinai/liorsinai.github.io/_posts/2022-12-03-denoising-diffusion-1-spiral.md

 That said, I found only one other DDPM repository in Julia (see [here][plassma]).
 It was a useful starting point but overall I found the code quality lacking.[^code_review] Instead I mainly tried to emulate PyTorch code - this [repository][lucidrains] in particular.
-That said, the final code is idiomatic to Julia.

 [lucidrains]: https://github.com/lucidrains/denoising-diffusion-pytorch
 [plassma]: https://github.com/plassma/denoising_julia